lewismj/cucumber/README.md

 testOptions in Test += Tests.Argument(framework,"--plugin","json:/tmp/json")
 ```

-Note, the runner will expect feature files in the `test/resources` directory.
+The framework will expect feature files in the `test/resources` directory.
 If your feature files are stored elsewhere, add that location to the 'unmanagedClasspath', e.g.

 ```scala
 unmanagedClasspath in Test += baseDirectory.value / "src/test/features"
 ```

-### Cucumber Runner Example
+### Example

 The project _example_ illustrates how to setup and use the _runner_.
 To integrate BDD testing into your unit test framework.
 As shown below, using the runner and plugin, you can now run `sbt test`.